Skip to main content

 Libyan Tea (Shai)

-Strong black tea, heavily sweetened, sometimes flavored with fresh mint or sage.
-Served in small glasses.
-Tea drinking national pastime - consumed throughout day, after meals, during social gatherings.
-Preparation ritual - tea brewed strong, sugar added generously, poured from height to create foam.
+Strong black tea, sweetened heavily, sometimes with fresh mint or sage, served in small glasses.
+Tea drinking is a national habit, going all day, after meals, and at every social gathering.
+It is brewed strong, sweetened generously, and poured from a height to raise a foam on top.

 teaHot